 Keep the oil level as near as possible to the FULL mark on the dipstick.
-Remove the oil fill cap and add oil of the same quality and brand when necessary.
+Remove the oil fill cap on top or side of the engine and add oil, as necessary.
+Fill with oil of the same quality and brand as in the engine.

-ACAUTION Do not operate the engine with the oil level below the ADD mark or above the FULL mark.
-Overfilling can cause foaming or aeration of the oil.
-Operation below the ADD mark can cause loss of oil pressure.
+A CAUTION Do not operate the engine with the oil level below the low mark or above the high mark.
+Overfilling can cause foaming or aeration of the oil while operation below the low mark can cause loss of oil pressure.

-Engine Oil Change
+Changing Engine Oil